MohammadSaifulIslam/chef-magic/README.md

 # chef's magic

 This project is my assignment-10 project.
-Main repo link (private repo) is -> <a href="https://github.com/programming-hero-web-course-4/b7a10-chef-recipe-hunter-client-side-MohammadSaifulIslam" target="_blank">Chef's Magic</a>
+Main repo link is -> <a href="https://github.com/programming-hero-web-course-4/b7a10-chef-recipe-hunter-client-side-MohammadSaifulIslam" target="_blank">(private repo)</a>

 ### Live preview -> <a href="https://chef-magic.web.app/">Chef's Magic</a>

-### Chef's Magic server side -> <a href="https://github.com/programming-hero-web-course-4/b7a10-chef-recipe-hunter-server-side-MohammadSaifulIslam">Click to go</a>
+### Chef's Magic server side -> <a href="https://github.com/MohammadSaifulIslam/chef-magic-server">Click to go</a>

 ### Language and Tools: